 The Division and ARBest have collaborated in the past and are interested in collaborating again on the effort to increase access to trauma-informed therapy for adults.
 As discussed in section II, ARBest's mission is to build a trauma-informed mental health system.
 They are best known for providing training for mental health professionals in trauma-informed therapeutic modalities.
-They have done significant work in training therapists across the state in TF-CBT and other trauma informed therapy for children and families.
-ARBest is now looking at training clinicians in trauma treatment for adults.
+They have done significant work in training therapists across the state in TF-CBT and other trauma informed therapy for adults.